What is a Schiff moment anyway?

 Schiff moments of atomic nuclei are of considerable interest to experiments searching for undiscovered new physics that breaks time-reversal symmetry.
 I develop a simple picture of the Schiff moment of a charge distribution, and discuss the interaction of the Schiff moment of a nucleus with the electron in an atom.

-Experimental searches for the violation of time-reversal (T) symmetry in nuclei typically focus on a property known as the nuclear Schiff moment \cite{Schiff1963,Engel2025}.
-Currently, a host of experiments are searching for Schiff moments of various nuclei using precision techniques, in systems as varied as atoms \cite{Graner2016,Bishof2016}, molecules \cite{Grasdijk2021} and solids \cite{Ramachandran2023}, hoping to find clues about new sources of T-violation that could explain the origin of the matter-antimatter asymmetry of the universe \cite{Chupp2019}.
-So this small nuclear moment has lofty implications.
+The breakdown of time-reversal (T) symmetry is believed to be an essential missing piece of the puzzle that would explain why there is vastly more matter in the universe than antimatter \cite{Khriplovich2012}.
+For this reason, a large number of experiments are engaged in looking for evidence of T-symmetry violation \cite{Chupp2019}.
+Experimental searches for T-violation that could occur inside atomic nuclei typically focus on a property known as the nuclear Schiff moment \cite{Schiff1963,Engel2025}.
+An array of ongoing experiments are searching for Schiff moments of various nuclei using precision techniques, in systems as varied as atoms \cite{Graner2016,Bishof2016}, molecules \cite{Grasdijk2021} and solids \cite{Ramachandran2023}.
+So a nuclear Schiff moment is evidently an important property that has lofty implications for our understanding of fundamental physics.

 But what \emph{is} a Schiff moment?
 Informally, a Schiff moment is sometimes described as the difference between the mean-squared radii of the charge and the electric-dipole distributions \cite{Wilkening1984,Vandevis2025}.
 Formal definitions can be found in a number of technical articles, e.g., \cite{Auerbach1996,Spevak1997,Flambaum2002,Liu2007,Flambaum2012} -- however, these are often written in the sophisticated language of theoretical nuclear physics, which can obscure the simple electrostatics underlying the notion of a Schiff moment.